Jeppzore/Labb2Webbutveckling/README.md

 *BACKEND*
  REST API with NET 8.0
  Using "Code First" to create and Connect to a mongoDB database "ECommerceDb" on a local host.
- API can use CRUD-operations to manipulate Products and Customers with the connected database.
+ API can use CRUD-operations to manipulate Products, Customers and Orders with the connected database.

 *FRONTEND*
 Using Blazor, which is connected to the REST API